 King Records Jazz Legacy Tweet #3

-Cat Anderson, long-time trumpeter for Duke Ellington, and Connie Kay, drummer for Modern Jazz Quartet (et al.), backed Wynonie Harris on “I Feel That Old Age Coming On” paired with “Grandma Plays the Numbers” – recorded in Linden, New Jersey on Dec.
-9, 1948 for King Records.
+Cat Anderson, long-time trumpeter for Duke Ellington, and Connie Kay, drummer for The Modern Jazz Quartet, backed Wynonie Harris on “I Feel That Old Age Coming On” and “Grandma Plays the Numbers” (A and B sides of a February, 1949 single release), as well as “I Want My Fanny Brown” and “She Just Won’t Sell No More” — all songs recorded in Linden, New Jersey on December 19, 1948 for King Records.

 King Records Jazz Legacy Tweet #4

-Long-time Duke Ellington bandmates, Johnny Hodges (alto sax) and Russell Procope (tenor sax) played a recording session at Cincinnati’s King Studios for Ivory Joe Hunter on July 15, 1949 – 5 songs in all, including “Please Don’t Cry Anymore” and “I Got Your Water On.”
+Long-time Duke Ellington bandmates, Johnny Hodges (alto sax) and Russell Procope (tenor sax) played a recording session for Ivory Joe Hunter on July 15, 1949 that almost certainly took place during Henry Glover‘s Cincinnati internship at King Studios — five songs recorded in all, including “Please Don’t Cry Anymore” and “I Got Your Water On” (A and B sides of a July, 1950 single release), as well as “I Have No Reason To Complain” (co-written by Ivory Joe Hunter with Henry Glover).

 King Records Jazz Legacy Tweet #5

-Composer/arranger Neal (‘Batman’) Hefti played trumpet for the Chubby Jackson Sextet on an early King session recorded in Chicago on July 1, 1944 that yielded four songs (including “Bass Face”) released as a pair of 78s on King subsidiary label Queen and later sold as a King EP.
+Composer/arranger Neal (‘Batman’) Hefti, on what must be among his earliest recordings, played trumpet for the Chubby Jackson Sextet at an early King session recorded July 1, 1944 (in Chicago) that yielded four songs – including “Bass Face” – released as a pair of 78s on King subsidiary label Queen and also packaged as a King EP.
 Hefti would later arrange Elliot Lawrence and His Orchestra’s version of “Sixty Minute Man” on which Zoot Sims played tenor sax.

 King Records Jazz Legacy Tweet #6